department-of-veterans-affairs/developer-portal-backend/README.md

 - An email is sent via GovDelivery to the address the user provided that includes some combination of an api key, client id, and client secret.
 - A message is sent to Lighthouse Slack about the signup.
 Production signups go to `#feed-dx` and nonprod signups go to `#dev-signup-feed`.

-## Initial Setup
-Run `npm run genfiles` to create all files for the generated/ folder.
-These are needed for linting to succeed.
-(Note: It's also needed for the build and testing, but the package.json is configured so it will automatically occur in those scenarios.)

-Follow instructions for 'Running Locally'.

 ## Running Locally
 This Express server is written in TypeScript and uses [Node v12+](https://nodejs.org/en/download/).